ondrap/json-stream/README.md

 }
 ```

-We want the parser to return en empty list as soon as it encounters the *errors* key
+We want the parser to return an empty list as soon as it encounters the *errors* key
 and the value is *false*.
 If the value is *true*, we want the parser to return a list of
 `_id` keys with an error status.
 Then we can just take the first value from
 the parser and close the HTTP connection.